pritamkhose/Chatbot-Python/README.md

 cd Chatbot-Python
 ls
 pip install -r requirements.txt
-!python appColab.py
+!python app.py
 ```
-You will able to run this app by visiting Running URL somethibng like http://454xxxxxxx.ngrok.io.
+You will able to run this app by visiting Running URL something like http://<random-address>.ngrok.io.

 # To Deploy on [Gitpod](https://gitpod.io/#https://github.com/pritamkhose/Chatbot-Python)